johnstonbl01/generator-clementinesjs/README.md

 _Note_: Both the generator and Yeoman must be installed globally.

+To start the application, browse to the project directory and type: `$ node server` into the terminal window.
+Point a browser to `localhost:3000` and you're up and running!

 ## Source Code

 Source code for the project can be found [here](https://github.com/johnstonbl01/clementinejs).